 Electives are numbered in the 600-level range and can be taken starting in the secod year of studies.

-The 400-level seminars (course number beginning with 4) are intended for second- and third-year students.
+The 400-level seminars (course number beginning with 4) are intended for third-year students.

 The 700-level seminars (course number beginning with 7) are for both undergraduate and graduate students, and they are open to B.A. students starting from their third year of studies.

 Students with a high grade average can ask to register for graduate seminars (numbers in the 8xx range) with the permission of the instructor.

 Students have a wide choice in B.A. tracks in English literature:

 Expanded majorin English Literature – Except for Jewish studies, the student’s courses are all literature courses taken in the English Department.
 For more information, see the Expanded Major in English Literature page.

 Major in English Literature – The student takes a substantial number of literature courses in the English Department, and can have also have a minor in another area of studies.
 For more information, see the Major in English Literature page.

-Double major in English literature and English linguistics The student’s degree involves equal specialization in English literature and linguistics (all classes are conducted in English).
+Double major in English literature and linguistics The student’s degree involves equal specialization in English literature and linguistics (all classes are conducted in English).
 We call this a "planned" double major.
 For more information, see our double major page.

 Double major in English literature and another field – The student’s degree involves equal specialization in English literature and in another area of studies.
 For more information, see our double major page.